Overview

 Ø Having the skin sample examined under the microscope by a specially trained physician (dermatopathologist).

-because it's a benign condition.
+If syringoma is diagnosed, no treatment is important because it's a benign condition.
 However, many of us find syringomas cosmetically disturbing and need to possess them removed.

 Though there's a risk of scarring, destruction of syringomas is fairly simple and should include: